-- Postmaster Contract Termination Decision Committee - A committee whose role it is to review and authorise termination decisions in line with the procedures set out in this policy. - National Federation of Sub Postmasters (NFSP) - is a professional trade association which exists to support postmasters. - Postmaster - refers to a limited company, partnership, limited liability partnership, other entity or individual that contracts with Post Office for the operation of a Post Office® branch.
+- make the postmaster aware of the support available to them, including from the National Federation of Sub Postmasters; - deal with any contact (written or otherwise) from the postmaster, in a timely manner; and - if a meeting is required, be flexible, within reason, over the availability of the postmaster. - Contract Termination Decision Review Group - A group consisting of the Head of Contract Management & Deployment, a representative of legal services and a Regional Manager whose role it is to review and authorise termination decisions in line with the procedures set out in this policy. - National Federation of Sub Postmasters (NFSP) - is a professional trade association which exists to support postmasters. - Postmaster - this refers to a limited company, partnership, limited liability partnership or individual that contracts with the Post Office in its or their capacity as a postmaster in the network, or (as applicable) assistants of such postmasters.